Easy Lentil Turkey Lettuce Wraps (Asian Style)

 - 1 tablespoons fresh ginger, grated

-- 1/2 bunch cilantro, divided
+- 1/2 bunch cilantro, divided for filling and topping

 - 1/2 cup canned lentils, rinsed and drained

-- 1/3 cup hoisin sauce {recipe above}
+- 1/3 cup hoisin sauce , recipe above

 - 2-3 green onions, tops only, choppedWraps